-Within the last five years, emergency room department visits related to muscle relaxant abuse almost doubled; increasing from 15,830 to 31,763 visits.
+Within the last five years, emergency room department visits related to muscle relaxant abuse almost doubled; they increased from 15,830 to 31,763 visits.

 Flexeril can be an effective way to help manage debilitating pain associated with muscle injuries, but it’s important to remember that abuse of any drug is dangerous and can lead to the development of a serious addiction.
 If you think that someone you love may be abusing or addicted to Flexeril, don’t worry; there are multiple treatment options available.
-Contact a dedicated treatment specialist and get started on the road towards recovery today.
+Contact a treatment provider for rehab-related help today.

 Jena Hilliard earned her Bachelor’s of Arts degree from the University of Central Florida in English Literature.
 She has always had a passion for literature and the written word.
 Upon graduation, Jena found her purpose in educating the public on addiction and helping those that struggle with substance dependency find the best treatment options available.